U.N. defers report on companies with Israeli settlement ties

 Reuters reported on Friday that the politically sensitive report, due this month from the office of U.N.
 High Commissioner for Human Rights Zeid Ra'ad al-Hussein, was not ready.

-The council's president, El Salvadorean ambassador Joaquin Alexander Maza Martelli, said on Monday that Zeid had written to him recommending the report be deferred and saying it should now be submitted "as soon as possible, but no later than the end of December 2017".
+The council's president, El Salvadoran ambassador Joaquin Alexander Maza Martelli, said on Monday that Hussein had written to him recommending the report be deferred and saying it should now be submitted "as soon as possible, but no later than the end of December 2017".

-The issue is sensitive because companies appearing in such a database could be targeted for boycotts or divestment aimed at stepping up pressure on Israel over its West Bank settlements, which most countries and the United Nations view as illegal.
+The issue is sensitive because companies appearing in such a database could be targeted for boycotts or divestment aimed at stepping up pressure on Israel over its West Bank settlements, which most countries view as illegal.
 Goods produced there include fruit, vegetables and wine.

-"This resolution about the creation of a database should not have been accepted in the first place.
-It reflects and perpetuates the discrimination towards Israel at the U.N. in general, and at the Human Rights Council in particular," Israel's ambassador to the United Nations in Geneva, Aviva Raz Shechter, said in a statement.

 Israel assailed the council last March for launching the initiative at the request of countries led by Pakistan, calling the database a "blacklist" and accusing the 47-member state forum of behaving "obsessively" against Israel.